eysidisi/CSharp-CarWashApp/README.md

 # CSharp-CarWashApp

 This is a project that I created for one of my clients recently.
-It's my very first with winform applications and also first time using another thread to do some background tasks.
-I know I'm missing some important error avoidance concepts like semaphores but application does what it supposed to do.
-I also learnt a lot about UI elements, events etc. while working on this one.
+It's my very first time with winform applications and also first time using another thread to do some background tasks.

-I'm adding requirement file that sent me from my client:
+I'm adding requirement file that my client sent: